 Women's Southern Golf Association Invitational

-The first Women's Southern Golf Association invitational four-day tournament was held at the Country Club on Highland Avenue in 1915.
+The first Women's Southern Golf Association Invitational four-day tournament was held at the Club on Highland Avenue in 1915.
 Club professional Charley Hall explained the use of the seven clubs most women carried while wearing large hats and ankle length dresses and continued on with dinner dances and parties all night.

 Donald J. Ross